Cities Near The Swiss Alps: Most Scenic Switzerland Cities

 Thun

-Best Things To Do in Thun
+Best Things to Do in Thun

 Thun Castle